dtc-innovation/mind-the-gaps/_posts/2018-01-26-work-week-conclusions.md

 Let's talk more about the Quality of Life Survey.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-12.png" %}

+One of the goals of the survey is to help define a <q>city of well-connected neighbourhoods with a strong sense of identity and belonging, that ensures that homes are increasingly affordable to all that them, including the most vulnerable.</q>

+We liked the quote of the mayor _Martin Rees_.
+The quote can be found on the Quality of Life posting enveloppes:

+> I value your opinion.
+Please take time to tell me about life in Bristol.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-13.png" %}

+The survey is rich of data and trends evolution since 2001.
+By ward.
+By priority indicators.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-14.png" %}

+Why do we think it is a rich resource?

+We think it is because it measures things which are rarely collected and measured from citizens.
+The survey completes the picture given by offficial statistics.

+The survey also contains a closing question which is rife with information about citizen concerns.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-15.png" %}

+It is a rich resource _but_ it exists only in Bristol.
+It is then _not replicable_ (cf. our project principles).

+There are _gaps in data_.
+The most deprived areas respond the less.
+Some questions lack capturing the _whys_.

+We felt we hit _dead ends_ when a set of questions was highlighting a problem but was _lacking connection_ with solutions.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-16.png" %}

+It made us think wideer than the initial proposal proposal, based on visualisating existing data.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-17.png" %}

+We came out with a _new value proposition_ that goes beyond _data visualisation_:

+- **Data collection**: on the sensitive side of things, a _live survey_ close to citizen needs, in term of topics but also in term of personality (Housing vs. My home wording kind of things)
+- **Data visualisation** of inequalities _and_ of weelbeing in the city
+- **Hands-on tool** for communities, community activists, local government.
+With a dual purpose.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-18.png" %}

+Very few people measure wellbeing in a transparent and accountable way:

+- ✅ involves **local authorities** — make this as a useful tool for policy making?
+- ✅ involves **citizens** — make them feel they have their say?
+- ✅ show them **results in their neighbourhood** and make them feel closer to policy makers

+We would like to **provide a framework for a similar survey** (than the Quality of Life survey) to be run across British and French cities.

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-19.png" %}

+While being on the field, we connected with communities.
+A few opportunities rose from these interactions:

+- **Jean Golding Institute**: they would be interested in participative citizen workshops, as way to learn about data making through the purpose of having their say
+- **Bristol City Hall**: an independant citizen sensing that feeds directly into their open data platform
+- **Open North**: they are about to research _urban resilience_ issues via innovative open data initiatives
+- **London School of Economics**: via the _Data & Society_ master and PhD researchers

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-20.png" %}

+We identified a set of next steps:

+1. **Survey**: designing questions to draw a picture of major ward concerns
+2. **Data collection framework**: possibly to be extended in a second phase with multidisciplinary researchers at Jean Golding Institute
+3. **Workshops**: live events in mediation venues (We the Curious, Cap Sciences, various community centres)

 {% include figure.html src="/assets/posts/mind-the-gaps-work-week-conclusions-page-21.png" %}

+Thank you for your time :-)

 # ODI feedbacks